DaveY61/SurePortfolio/README.md

    For the automatic site update to work on a free PythonAnywhere account it will need to be **a public repo in GitHub**.

 #### 3. Associate PythonAnywhere site with the GitHub Repo
-   Return to the bash shell in the 'mysite' folder and use these commands
+   Return to the Bash shell in the 'mysite' folder and use these commands

     git remote add origin https://github.com/yourusername/yourreponame.git
     git branch -M main
     git push -u origin main

 #### 4. Clone for Local Development
+   Open the GitHub desktop application<br>
+   Select "File->Clone Repositiory"<br>
+   Select your new GitHub repo from step #2

+   Make a Local change and push to Pythonanywhere

+      Edit the "flash_app.py" file to change the message Push local changes to git and sync with the GitHub server

+      Update Pythonanywhere from GitHub
+        - Use "git pull" in the Bash shell to pull the updated file
+        - On the "Web" tab, use the green "Reload" button to apply the updated file

 #### 5. Automate site update with Webhook